 - Indulge in generous helpings of papaya during and before your periods.
 Papaya contains ‘papain’ an enzyme that helps to regulate and helps to ease the flow during menstruation.

 - Carrots are not only good for your eyes; they also assist in regulating menstruation.
 A tall glass of carrot juice can go a long way in making you feel much better.
+Here are a few other health benefits of carrots.

 - Aloe Vera juice with honey is also well known to ease the flow and reducing the pain.
+Read beauty benefits of aloe vera.

 - Avoid red meat and caffeine.
-They have properties that exacerbate the pain
+They have properties that exacerbate the pain.

 - Have a hot shower.
 Concentrate the flow of water on your back and abdomen.
 A hot water bag also helps to relieve discomfort.